arapulido/memory_stress_app/README.md

 - Memory allocation is done in small increments to ensure smooth progression
 - The application can be interrupted with Ctrl+C at any time
 - When running in Docker, the container will be killed by Docker when it hits the OOM condition
+- The memory is filled with a constant value (0x42) for efficient allocation